jaeyk/comp_thinking_social_science/A_Syllabus.md

 * Write and execute basic code for text analysis in Python
 * Be familiar with the concepts and tools of a variety of computational social science / digital humanities applications
 * Be familiar with the basic guidelines around reproducible research, good scientific computing practices, and ethics/privacy/legal quandaries
-* Learn independently and train themselves in a variety of computational applications and tasks through online documentation (we will have access to Datacamp's courses for the duration of the semester)
+* Learn independently and train themselves in a variety of computational applications and tasks through online documentation.

 ## Logistics